aarchila/loopback-next/docs/site/Context.md

 - `close()`

   Close the context and release references to other objects in the context chain.
-Please note observers of a child context are also registered with its parent context.
+Please note a child context registers event listeners with its parent context.
 As a result, the `close` method must be called to avoid memory leak if the child context is to be recycled.

 To react on context events asynchronously, we need to implement the `ContextObserver` interface or provide a `ContextObserverFn` and register it